How much does it cost to take the ORQEs? All three exams are free of charge.

 What is my Sponsor ID?
 Students will need to enter a Sponsor ID before they can access the ORQEs.
 To locate your Sponsor ID, visit the Sponsor Hub and select "Sponsor ID List".
 Please note that your Sponsor ID is different from past years; if you are using a Sponsor ID from a previous year, your students will not be able to register for their exam(s).

 What score will my student need to qualify for Regional Finals?
 For each exam, qualifying scores will be based on the scores received in each grade level within each region.
-Initial results for students who take the exams by Monday, November 22 will be available on the Sponsor Hub on Monday, November 29.
-Students who have taken the ORQE will be marked as Qualified or Pending.
-After the exam closes (on Monday, January 24), the qualification status for all remaining exam submissions (including pending submissions from before November 22 and all submissions after November 22) will be marked on the Sponsor Hub on Monday, January 31.
+The qualification status for all exams submitted by January 31 will be available on the Sponsor Hub on Tuesday, February 1.
+Any exams submitted in February will be marked for qualification on a weekly basis on the Tuesday following the week the exam was submitted (February 8, 15, 22, and March 1).

 How much time does my student have to take each exam?
 All exams consist of fifty (50) multiple-choice questions, and students have twenty (20) minutes to take each exam.